Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Discussion

 The central finding of our work is that benchmark leadership is an artifact of the evaluation protocol, not an intrinsic property of a model.
 This instability is driven by a combination of the well-known bias-variance trade-off in validation strategies and the brittleness of hyperparameter optimization.
-As shown in our results (Figure~\ref{fig:loocv_ranking_traj_supp}), the high variance of LOOCV created chaotic model rankings sensitive to single data points, while the higher bias of 3-Fold CV may have unfairly penalized more complex models.
+As shown in our results in Figure~\ref{fig:loocv_ranking_traj_supp}, the high variance of LOOCV created unstable model rankings sensitive to single data points, while the higher bias of 3-Fold CV may have unfairly penalized more complex models.

-This phenomenon provides strong empirical evidence for the \textit{illusion of control} cognitive bias in machine learning research \citep{langer1975illusion}.
-The immense effort invested in rigorous hyperparameter tuning creates a false sense of confidence that randomness has been controlled and a definitive outcome has been reached.
-However, our findings show that even with optimal configurations, performance is still beholden to the chance composition of data splits.
-This highlights a critical vulnerability in the standard practice of declaring a state-of-the-art model based on a single leaderboard, particularly when data is scarce.
+This phenomenon provides strong empirical evidence for the illusion of control cognitive bias in machine learning research \cite{langer1975illusion}.
+The substantial effort invested in rigorous hyperparameter tuning creates overconfidence that randomness has been controlled and a definitive outcome has been reached.
+However, our findings show that even with optimal configurations, performance remains sensitive to the particular composition of data splits.
+This highlights a limitation in the standard practice of declaring a state-of-the-art model based on a single leaderboard, particularly when data is scarce.